datastax/pulsar-jms/resource-adapter/README.md

 ## Destinations

 In JMS you define Queues and Topics, in case of this ResourceAdapter you must use:
-- PulsarQueue for Queues
+- io.streamnative.oss.pulsar.jms.PulsarQueue for Queues
-- PulsarTopic for Topics
+- io.streamnative.oss.pulsar.jms.PulsarTopic for Topics

 These to types define the "Name" configuration entry, that represents the fully qualified name of the Pulsar topic, like persistent://public/default/topic.